bxparks/AceTimeValidation/validation/README.md

 # Peer-to-Peer Validation

-This directory allows different timezone libraries to be validated against each other.
-This slightly different than the [../tests](../tests) directory which converts the `validation_data.json` files from each library into an [AUnit](https://github.com/bxparks/AUnit) unit test that is executed under the [EpoxyDuino](https://github.com/bxparks/EpoxyDuino) environment on a Unix machine.
+This directory allows different timezone libraries to be validated against each other in pairs.
+This slightly different than the [../tests](../tests) directory whose primary purpose is to validate the [AceTime](https://github.com/bxparks/AceTime) Arduino library against various third party timezone libraries.

 ## Files